AvneetSidhu/ray-tracer/README.md

 Created an image buffer using a vector that holds rows of colors that represent pixels.
 Each thread writes to the image buffer in parallel and fills the (i,j) pixel with its color.

+Implemented manual multithreading to render chunks of the image at a time depending on the number of available threads at the time.